 If you're ready to set this all up, see Set up Communications Credits for your organization.

 You can see the plans and pricing by visiting one of the following links:

-You can also see information about pricing by signing in to the Office 365 admin center and going to Billing > Subscriptions > Add subscriptions.
+You can also see information about pricing by signing in to the Microsoft 365 admin center and going to Billing > Purchase Services.